RdeLange/nomie-plugin-api/README.md

-# 🪝Nomie Api Plugin
+# 🪝Nomie API Plugin

-The 🪝Nomie Api Plugin is a plugin for Nomie6-oss.
+The 🪝Nomie API Plugin is a plugin for Nomie6-oss.

 ## About the 🪝Nomie API Plugin